-As outlined in the Trust's Constitution, an Elected (Public and Staff) or Nominated Governor shall normally hold office for a period of three years commencing immediately after the Annual Members' Meeting or Special Members' Meeting at which the election/nomination results are announced.
-The Constitution defines a "year" as the period commencing immediately after the conclusion of the Annual Members' Meeting or Special Members' Meeting and ending at the conclusion of the next Annual Members' Meeting or Special Members' Meeting.
+As outlined in the Trust's Constitution, an Elected (Public and Staff) or Nominated Governor shall normally hold office for a period of three years commencing immediately after the Annual Members' Meeting or other Members' Meeting at which the election/nomination results are announced.
+The Constitution defines a "year" as the period commencing immediately after the conclusion of the Annual Members' Meeting or Members' Meeting and ending at the conclusion of the next Annual Members' Meeting.